mensinda/bashUtils/Readme.md

 Because bashUtils supports low level c pointes your script might be partialy responsible for memory management.
 You can even malloc and free memory in your script (if you write the binding)!

-I strongly recommend to avoid pointers whenever possible and to NEWVER modify a pointer in BASH!
+I strongly recommend to avoid pointers whenever possible and to NEVER modify a pointer in BASH!

 ## Function definition file Syntax